pomelo-la/cards-widgets-rn/README.md

 ![Copy iOS files](./documentation/ios-files.jpg)

-Xcode should prompt to add a Bridging-Header file automatically once you drag and drop the files, you must accept it.
+Xcode should prompt you to add a Bridging-Header file automatically once you drag and drop the files, you must accept it.

 If that's not the case you must create it manually. (https://developer.apple.com/documentation/swift/importing-objective-c-into-swift)